mcrumm/phoenix_profiler/README.md

 Note that the profiler must be running for data to be collected, so it must come before any endpoints in your supervision tree.

+The following options are available:

+* `:name` - The name of the profiler server.
+This option is required.

+* `:request_sweep_interval` - How often to sweep the ETS table where the profiles are stored.
+Default is `1m` in milliseconds.

 ### 3. Enable the profiler on your Endpoint